 Urge Congress to Keep Girls in School!

 With temporary school closures as a result of the coronavirus (COVID-19), now more than ever we are reminded of the role school plays in the life of every child.
-In the U.S. alone, an estimated 54.5 million children have been affected by school closures.
+In the U.S. alone, at the end of the 2019-2020 school year, at least 50 million students were affected by school closures.

 Evidence shows that enrolling and keeping girls in school can positively impact their health, protection, and economic prosperity, and improve the security of their communities and countries.
 Yet globally, 130 million girls between the ages of 6 and 17 are out of school.
 Unfortunately, barriers such as child marriage, harassment and violence, and social discrimination keep girls from long-term, quality education, perpetuating poverty and increasing health risks and social disenfranchisement.